Journal of Public Administration

 WHAT’S IN THE

-The March 2021 issue includes articles written by authors drawn from leading universities and research institutions across Australia, New Zealand, the United States and Papua New Guinea.
+The June 2021 issue includes articles written by authors drawn from leading universities and research institutions across Australia, Singapore, Italy, Brazil, and the United Kingdom.

 Some of the research and evaluation highlights include: